Concealed Carry Handguns – Manual Safety Or No Safety?

 However, for someone with a child or is worried about hands getting on the gun, a manual safety may appear to make sense.
 After all, if you're carrying with a round in the chamber and you're worried your toddler will reach for your gun - let's back up one moment before we finish that sentence.

 A good concealed carry holster has, at the minimum, protection over the trigger guard preventing accidental (negligent, really) fumbling.
 No one is going to accidentally stick a finger where they're not supposed to and pull the trigger.
 And the second key component is high-retention.
-You want an ccw holster that grips the gun and prevents it from sliding around.
+You want an and prevents it from sliding around.
 These two key aspects will keep a firearm from being accidentally discharged with a round in the chamber.

 Are There Any Other Safety Mechanisms?